arkency/posts/posts/2016-11-28-testable-javascript-with-pure-functions.md

 _Breaking news: this rule applies to other areas of programming too :)_

-So, imagine we have a task: implement a mechanism for displaying ticket fees.
+So, imagine we have a task: implement a mechanism that calculates ticket fees.

 Let’s write the logic first: